 The smaller ones are for newborns (0-2 months).
 Get several of both sizes.

 There are tons of great bottles out there, so don’t overthink this decision.
-Even the Medela bottles that come free with your pump work just fine for most.
+Even the “generic” bottles that come with your pump work just fine for many.
 Note that if you’re concerned about plastics in your baby’s diet, opt for a glass bottle.

 That said, here are some favorites:

 The Lansinoh Breastfeeding Bottles with NaturalWave Nipples are very highly rated and are our current top pick — for both formula-fed and breastfed babies alike.
-These bottles (like many) are specifically designed to help to reduce nipple confusion (important for babies who are also breastfed) because it mimics the breast, guiding infants through actions that they usually do when nursing.
+These bottles (like many) are specifically designed to help to reduce nipple confusion (important for babies who are also breastfed) because it mimics the breast, guiding infants through actions they usually take when nursing.
 In addition, the nipple on this bottle is soft, flexible, and has a slightly sloped shape, which researchers say is easier for many babies to latch onto and maintain a proper seal.